 We also provide medication-assisted treatment for patients who are struggling with an addiction to heroin, prescription painkillers, or other opioids.
 This evidence-based method combines medication such as Vivitrol, naltrexone, and Suboxone with a counseling component.

-A typical stay at this level is 28 days or longer and involves therapeutic interventions such as:
+A typical stay in our residential program is 28 days or longer and involves therapeutic interventions such as:

 Patients in this program receive medical care three times a week from our team of nurse practitioners and certified medical technicians, as well as daily medication management services.
 At the end of residential care, we encourage patients to step down to our intensive outpatient program.